benji6/imlazy/README.md

 transducer - array x 19,701 ops/sec ±1.02% (89 runs sampled)
 native - array x 3,890 ops/sec ±0.51% (93 runs sampled)
 ```

-Performance on these benchmarks improved with node 8 and the [six-speed](https://github.com/kpdecker/six-speed) test results suggest that further gains may be made in the future.

 ## Influences